antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ![Set Severity From Error List](SetSeverityFromErrorList.png)

-Or by selecting "none" from the lightbulb menu where the warning appears in the editor
+Or by selecting 'none' from the lightbulb menu where the warning appears in the editor

 ![Set Severity From Lightbulb](SetSeverityFromLightbulb.png)